RylinnM/Minecraft-World-Creation/README.md

 # Minecraft-World-Creation
-A Minecraft game plugin that can generate different terrians according to user descriptions, combining PCG algorithm and NLP.
+A Minecraft game plugin that can generate different terrains according to user descriptions, combining PCG algorithm and NLP.

-Project is in the final stage, and uploading in progress.
+The project is in the final stage, and uploading is in progress.
-2 Parts